Article

 Introduction

-Grand Canyon National Park is, of course, among the most stunning geologic experiences on the planet, let alone in the National Park System, and it hardly needs an introduction.
+Grand Canyon National Park is among the most stunning geologic experiences on the planet, let alone in the National Park System, and it hardly needs an introduction.
 People have lived in, marveled at, held sacred, explored, and studied the canyon for centuries.

 Geologic Significance & Geodiversity Highlights